sb8244/elixir_response_snapshot/README.md

 The exact.example key requires that the shape of the JSON is exact -> key.
 The partial key allows for matches such as "partial", "partial.nested", or "nested.partial".

+Ignored keys will only ignore value changes, not key additions or removals.
+This is due to an addition or removal affecting the output shape, which would go against the goals of this library.

 ## TODO